emberjs/data/guides/configuration/index.md

 });
 ```

+**That's it!** Unless you need to configure support for legacy features
+or for migrating from older versions, it's time to start working with
+your data.

-To understand more about what this does, you can read about manually
+Alternatively, to understand more about what the above setup does, you can
-configuring the store below.
+read about manually configuring the store below.

 ## Advanced Store Configuration

+***Warp*Drive** is designed as a series of small packages and primitives with
+clear interface-driven boundaries between each other and brought together by
+configuration.

 The `Store` is the central piece of the ***Warp*Drive** experience, linking
 together how we handle requests, the schemas for what our data looks like,